ClaudioLutz/CreditROBOT/Description English/02_Inkasso.md

 ---

-## INFORMATION FOR DEBTORS (Received Payment Reminder from Collection Agency)
+## INFO FOR DEBTORS (Received Payment Reminder from Collection Agency)

 ---

 ### Received a Payment Reminder – What to Do?

 1. **Payment for a Legitimate Claim**
-   - Transfer the outstanding amount using the payment slip provided
+   - Transfer the outstanding amount using the payment slip received
    - If you have financial difficulties: contact the collection agency, arrange installment payments

 2. **Lost Payment Slip**
-   - Request a new copy from the collection company
+   - Request a new one from the collection company

 3. **Already Paid but Still Received a Reminder**
    - Overlap possible: briefly inform the collection agency about your payment